jcloeter/hotel-message-app/README.md

 Live Link to View Project here: https://jcloeter.github.io/hotel-message-app/

-To run this react application locally, download the files, install local dependencies with 'npm i', and start the server with 'npx start'.
+To run this react application locally, download the files, install local dependencies with 'npm i', and start the server with 'npm start'.

 I chose React.js, javascript, HTML, and CSS because I wanted an application with a user-friendly interface.
 My application can be divided into two main components: DataGroups and ResultsMessage.
 DataGroups listens for user input and sends information about the selection upward.
 When a user has selected an item from all three categories, ResultMessage combines the data into a message which is rendered to the UI.